jitsi/rnnoise-wasm/README.md

 # rnnoise-wasm

-Build rnnoise noise suppression library as a wasm module using a docker build environment with emscripten.
+[rnnoise](https://people.xiph.org/~jm/demo/rnnoise/) noise suppression library as a WASM module.

+This repository contains the necessary utilities to build the library using a Docker build environment with Emscripten.

-# Build requirements
+## Build

+### Prerequisites

 - node - tested version v10.16.3
 - npm  - tested version v6.9.0
 - docker - tested version 19.03.1

-# Build
+### Building the module

 Building is straightforward, run:
 ```